denismakogon/denismakogon.github.io/_posts/2022-06-14-simplified-variadic-functions.markdown

 ## Intro

-This article explores a problem of variadic functions in Java and a simplified implementation of the variadic functions using Foreign Function and Memory API.
+This article explores a problem of native variadic functions in Java and a simplified implementation using Foreign Function and Memory API (Project Panama).

-This article is into two pieces: one will cover simplified solutions to variadic functions problems, and another will do a deep dive into technical detail to explain the advanced solution to a problem of the variadic functions.
+This article is divided into two pieces: one will cover a simplified solution, and another will dive into technical detail to explain the advanced solution.

 ## "C variadic functions in Java" problem